Frequently Asked Questions (FAQ)

 Most often you will receive a faculty notification request through MavAccess that states the student's accommodation needs.
 In the case of a medical emergency or temporary disability, you may receive an email directly from Accessibility Resources staff stating the student's accommodation needs during a set timeframe.

-Why was I notified at the end of the semester about a student and do I have to accommodate him/her for missed assignments?Show Hide
+Why was I notified at the end of the semester about a student and do I have to accommodate them for missed assignments?Show Hide

 Students can disclose disability status and register with AR at any point in the semester; however, accommodations can be most effectively implemented when they are requested early.
 As a practice, AR does not require instructors to provide retroactive accommodation.
 However, you may find it to be reasonable in some circumstances.